juliano/pokeapi-scala/README.md

 ## License

-pokeapi-scala is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT)
+pokeapi-scala is available as open source under the terms of the [MIT license](https://opensource.org/licenses/MIT).